Japan's average temperature in 2019 hits record high, up nearly a degree from normal | The Japan Times

 The average temperature in Japan in 2019 hit the highest level since records began in 1898 and was nearly a degree warmer than in a typical year, according to the Meteorological Agency.

-Since the 1990s, average annual temperatures in Japan have often marked high levels due to impacts from global warming.
+Since the 1990s, average annual temperatures in Japan have often hit high levels due to impacts from global warming.
 In 2019, temperatures remained comparatively high throughout the year.

 The results are based on data recorded at the agency’s 15 long-term observation points nationwide that are only lightly impacted by urbanization.